slawekkolodziej/netlify-lerna-caching-demo/README.md

 I started playing around with the build process and realized that you can put anything you want in the `node_modules` after the build and access it during the next one.

-The next problem was - how to execute any code before `yarn install`?
+Another problem was - how to execute the code before `yarn install`?
 Build command executes when all dependencies are already installed.
 Then I thought `preinstall` hook in the root-level package.json!
 It gets executed right before `yarn install` and you can put any code you want!

 ## Usage